Rysias/cds-assignments/vision-a1/README.md

 - **Open-closed**: I have tried making it easy to add more datasets / models by having structural expectations
 - **Dependency Inversion**: This is also to use the power of typing to avoid low-level coupling

-## Files
-Below is a description of the different files.

-### Helper files
-To cleanly separate functionality, I have created a `src` directory with the following files.
-This allows us to segregate the interfaces:
-- `calculate_dists.py`: functionality for doing all the heavy lifting and calculations
-- `format_output.py`: functionality for creating nice and readable outputs
-- `img_help.py`: functionality shared between the two main scripts.

-### Scripts
-1. `find_similar_imgs.py`: a script for completing the basic task as described in `assignment1.md`.
-Takes a filename (the source image) as argument and, optionally, a directory and number of cores to use.
-Outputs an image with the 3 most similar images with their distances as well as a csv with similarities.
-2. `dir_similarity.py`: Find closest 3 images for every image in the supplied directory.

-### Other files
-- `experiments.ipynb`: code sketches and experiments

 ## Usage
 TL;DR: An example of the entire setup and running pipeline can be run using the bash-script `run_project.sh`.